Skip to content

 conda activate zarp

-Extra installation steps (optional)
+6. Optional installation steps

 Most tests have additional dependencies.
 If you are planning to run tests, you will need to install these by executing the following command in your active Conda environment: